casper-network/docs-archive/implementation/serialization-standard.rst

 * ``deploy_hashes``: Is a vector of hex-encoded hashes identifying Deploys included in this Block.
 * ``transfer_hashes``: Is a vector of hex-encoded hashes identifying Transfers included in this Block.

-When we serialize the `BlockBody` we create a buffer which contains the serialized representations of the indiviual fields present within the block.
+When we serialize the `BlockBody`, we create a buffer that contains the serialized representations of the individual fields present within the block.

 * ``proposer``: serialises to the byte representation of the PublicKey.
-If the PublicKey is an Ed25519 key, then the first byte within the serialized buffer is 1 followed by the bytes of the key itself, else, in the case of Secp256k1, the first byte is 2.
+If the PublicKey is an Ed25519 key, then the first byte within the serialized buffer is 1 followed by the bytes of the key itself; else, in the case of Secp256k1, the first byte is 2.
 * ``deploy_hashes``: serialises to the byte representation of all the deploy_hashes within the block header.
-Its length is `32 * n`, where n denotes the amount of deploy hashes present within the body.
+Its length is `32 * n`, where n denotes the number of deploy hashes present within the body.
 * ``transfer_hashes``: serialises to the byte representation of all the deploy_hashes within the block header.
-Its length is `32 * n`, where n denotes the amount of transfers present within the body.
+Its length is `32 * n`, where n denotes the number of transfers present within the body.

 .. _serialization-standard-deploy: